rwblickhan/astro-rwblickhan.org/src/content/logs/albums-2024.md

 59. _The Rise and Fall of a Midwest Princess_, Chappell Roan
 60. _All Born Screaming_, St. Vincent
 61. _Hyperdrama_, Justice
+62. _This Ain't The Way You Go Out_, Lucy Rose